ehmatthes/django-simple-deploy/README.md

 Now your project should be ready for deployment.
 To configure your project, `simple_deploy` does the following:

 - Sets an environment variable on the Heroku server called `ON_HEROKU`, that lets the project detect when it's being run on the Heroku server.
-This allows us to have a section in `settings.py` that only applies in the deployed version of the project.
+This allows us to have a section in `settings.py` that only applies to the deployed version of the project.
 - Adds `django-simple-deploy` to `requirements.txt`.
 - Generates a `Procfile`, telling Heroku what process to run.
 This is the production version of `manage.py runserver`.
 - Adds `gunicorn`, `dj-database-url`, `psycopg2`, and `whitenoise` to `requirements.txt`.
 These packages help serve the project in production, including managing the production database and serving static files efficiently.